farahshih/Grocery-Retail-Data-Analysis/Modelling_AggSales.md

 ## [1] 0.413
 ```

-The R-squared value of 0.413 is much higher than previous one.
+The R-squared value of 0.413 is much higher than 0.17.
 It shows that the polynomial regression model performes much better than simple linear regression model.

 #### **2. Include other predictors to the model**
 In previous analysis, we see that using solely price as the predictor only captures 41% variance of the data.
 We believe there were other factors affecting the sales trend and thus compute the following new predictors: